Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 Don’t give up, don’t be overwhelmed by your difficult circumstances, but rather confess faith in God, and begin to declare the promises of His word over your life and over anything that you desire to see change.

-Is there anyone or anything greater that our God?
+Is there anyone or anything greater than our God?
 No, in this verse the psalmist declares that God is ruler over all—He is seated in the seat of power and control.

 When hard times hit, we are always in need of the grace of strength to trust and wait on God.
 And thankfully, we don‘t have to look far because God is clothed with strength and deck with majesty.
 So when life “packs a mean punch” to knock you out—God is your strength.